U.S. Bishops Elect Their First Latino President: Archbishop José Gomez

 "In a special way, I pray for #DREAMERS, the day before #SCOTUS hears oral arguments on the legality of DACA," Gomez said.

-The USCCB has filed a friend of the court brief in the case.
+The USCCB has filed a friend-of-the-court brief in the case.
 And on Tuesday, it issued a statement from Bishop Joe S. Vásquez about the Supreme Court hearing.

 "DACA youth are leaders in our parishes and significant contributors to our economy and communities," Vásquez says.
 "They are hard-working young people who know the United States as their only home.
 We continue to urge Congress and the President to work together to find a permanent legislative solution to the plight of all DREAMers, including DACA beneficiaries."

-The USCCB's incoming president is the author of a 2013 book about migration titled Immigration and the Next America: Renewing the Soul of Our Nation.
+The USCCB's incoming president also is the author of a 2013 book about migration, titled Immigration and the Next America: Renewing the Soul of Our Nation.